French foie gras - made in China to dodge import ban

 Euralis started Chinese production in 2007 with a 30-tonne foie gras plant.
 That was destroyed by a snow storm in 2012.

-The new, larger plant in the Jiangsu province between Beijing and Shanghai will produce 250 metric tons (275.58 tons) of foie gras a year initially and should be operating in May, Caspari said.
+The new, larger plant in the Jiangsu province between Beijing and Shanghai will produce 250 tonnes of foie gras a year initially and should be operating in May, Caspari said.

 Euralis has 9 million foie gras ducks in France, where the total foie gras duck population is 38 million.
 Only 3 percent of French foie gras comes from geese.

-China’s current foie gras output is pegged at between 500 and 1,000 tons but there is potential for much more, Caspari said, adding Rougie would be the sole foreign maker in China.
+China’s current foie gras output is pegged at between 500 and 1,000 tonnes but there is potential for much more, Caspari said, adding Rougie would be the sole foreign maker in China.

-France, the world’s top foie gras maker with 19,200 tons, saw its exports rise 5 percent in value in 2013, helped by strong gains in Japan and Belgium, its number two and three clients, partly offset by a fall in number one market, Spain, CIFOG said.
+France, the world’s top foie gras maker with 19,200 tonnes, saw its exports rise 5 percent in value in 2013, helped by strong gains in Japan and Belgium, its number two and three clients, partly offset by a fall in number one market, Spain, CIFOG said.
+(Reporting by Sybille de La Hamaide; Editing by Andrew Callus)